Connect with us

 Yellow-bellied marmots are an excellent study system because they are diurnal, or active during the day, and they have an address.
 They live in burrows scattered across a small, defined geographical area called a colony.
 The size of the colony and the number of individuals that reside within varies greatly from year to year, but they are normally composed of matrilines, which means related females tend to remain within the natal colony, while male relatives move away to find a new colony.

 Yellow-bellied marmots hibernate for most of the year, but they become active between April and September.
-During this active period, we observe each colony and regularly trap each individual in the population – that’s over 200 unique individuals just in 2023.
+During this active period, we observe each colony daily and regularly trap each individual in the population – that’s over 200 unique individuals just in 2023.
 We then mark their backs with a distinct symbol and give them uniquely numbered ear tags so they can be later identified.

 Although they can live up to 15 years, we have detailed information about the life experiences of individual marmots spanning almost 30 generations.
 They were the perfect test population for our cumulative adversity index.